rizinorg/website/content/posts/auto-sync/index.md

 translate multiple thousand lines of C++ to C.

 This of cause is not particular fun and hinders people to do it at all.
-Hence, we built Auto-Sync to do most of the annoying work.
+Hence, we built the Auto-Sync framework to do most of the annoying work.

 The translation process follows a simple procedure.
 We have a bunch of patches defined.
 Each patch replaces certain syntax in an C++ file with its C equivalent.